 Be in the Best Shape of Your Life!

-On the expedition you will need lunch snacks for eight days.
+On the expedition you will need lunch snacks for nine days.
 Lunch items should weigh about 7+ lbs.
 Breakfasts and dinners are provided by RMI while on the mountain.

 Special Dietary Needs: Expedition food is packed well in advance.
 If you have any dietary restrictions, please let us know at the time of reservation.